bytecodealliance/wasmtime/docs/langref.rst

         - Type and flags of each argument.
         - Type and flags of each return value.

-        Not all function atributes are part of the signature.
+        Not all function attributes are part of the signature.
 For example, a function that never returns could be marked as ``noreturn``, but that is not necessary to know when calling it, so it is just an attribute, and not part of the signature.